Fano foliations with small algebraic ranks: Fano foliations with maximal Seshadri constants

 \subsection{Minimal rational curves}

 Let $X$ be a uniruled projective manifold.
-Then there exists a covering family $\cK$ of minimal rational curves; that is, an irreducible component of $\text{Ratcurves}^n(X)$ such that for a general point $x\in X$, the closed subset $\cK_x$ of $\cK$ parametrising curves through $x$ is non-empty and proper.
+Then there exists a covering family $\cK$ of minimal rational curves; that is, an irreducible component of $\text{Ratcurves}^n(X)$ such that for a general point $x\in X$, the closed subset $\cK_x$ of $\cK$ parametrising curves through $x$ is non-empty and propre, see \cite{Kollar1996} for the details.
 Let $C$ be a general rational curve parametrised by $\cK$.
 Then $C$ is standard.
 In other words, there exists a non-negative integer $d$ such that

 where $f:\bP^1\rightarrow C$ is the normalisation.